PDF copy of this press release can be downloaded here:

 By Cracking Down on Pharmacy Benefit Managers (PBMs)

-This educational healthcare webinar will be held on September 22nd at 7PM and will be centered around how we can lower prescription drug costs now by cracking down on Pharmacy Benefit Managers (PBMs).
+Charleston, WV — A group of West Virginia organizations and groups will be hosting an educational webinar on September 22nd at 7PM, centered around how we can lower prescription drug costs now by cracking down on Pharmacy Benefit Managers (PBMs).
 The press and public are invited to attend.

 Learn from industry professionals and community leaders how some PBMs exploit patients and independently owned pharmacies for profit.